yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

     ~ Developers want to go home at 17:00
     ~ Their managers want to drive Porshes
 ~ Stubborness
-    - None of the groups above wants to change
+    ~ None of the groups above wants to change
-~ Group awareness
+    ~ You are always right.
+The other one is wrong.
-    - You don't want your friends to be affected too
+    ~ You don't want your friends to be bullied at.

 ---
 {state: light}